-An important property of the workloads processed by MapReduce applications is that they are often incremental by nature; i.e., MapReduce jobs often run repeatedly with small changes in their input.
-For instance, search engines will periodically crawl the Web and perform various computations on this input, such as computing a Web index or the PageRank metric, often with very small modifications, e.g., at a ratio of ten to thousand, in the overall input [17, 12].
+An important property of the workloads processed by Map-Reduce applications is that they are often incremental; i.e., MapReduce jobs often run repeatedly with small changes in their input.
+For instance, search engines will periodically crawl the Web and perform various computations on this input, such as computing a Web index or the PageRank metric, often with very small modifications, e.g., at a ratio of 10X to 1000X in the overall input [19, 14].

-This incremental nature of data suggests that performing large-scale computations incrementally can improve efficiency dramatically.
+This incremental nature of workloads suggests that performing large-scale computations incrementally can improve efficiency dramatically.
 Broadly speaking there are two approaches to achieve such efficient incremental updates.
-The first approach would be to devise systems that provide the programmer with facilities to store and use state across successive runs so that only computations that are affected by the changes to the input would need to be executed.
-This is precisely the strategy taken by major Internet companies who developed systems like Percolator [17] or CBP [12].
+The first approach is to devise systems that provide the programmer with facilities to store and use state across successive runs so that only sub-computations that are affected by the changes to the input need to be executed.
+This is precisely the strategy taken by major Internet companies who developed systems like Percolator [19] or CBP [14].
 This approach, however, requires adopting a new programming model and a new API that differs from the one used by MapReduce.
 These new programming APIs also require the programmer to devise a way to process updates efficiently, which can increase algorithmic and software complexity.
-For example, research in the algorithms community on algorithms for dynamically or incrementally changing data show that such algorithms can be very complex even for problems that are relatively straightforward in the non-incremental case [6, 8].
-The second approach would be to develop systems that can reuse the results of prior computation transparently.
+Research in the algorithms community on algorithms for processing incrementally changing data shows that such algorithms can be very complex even for problems that are relatively straightforward in the non-incremental case [6, 9].

+The second approach would be to develop systems that can reuse the results of prior computations transparently.
 This approach would shift the complexity of incremental processing from the programmer to the processing system, essentially keeping the spirit of high-level models such as MapReduce.
-A few proposals have taken this approach, e.g., DryadInc [18], and Nectar [9], in the context of the Dryad system by providing techniques for task-level or LINQ expression-level memoization.
+A few proposals have taken this approach.
+For example, in the context of the Dryad system, DryadInc [20] and Nectar [10] provide techniques for task-level or LINQ expression-level memoization.

 In this paper we present a system called Incoop, which allows existing MapReduce programs, not designed for incremental processing, to execute transparently in an incremental manner.
-In Incoop, computations can respond automatically and efficiently to modifications to their input data by reusing intermediate results from previous computations, and incrementally updating the output according to the changes in the input.
-To achieve efficiency, Incoop relies
+In Incoop, computations can respond automatically and efficiently to modifications to their input data by reusing intermediate results from previous runs, and incrementally updating the output according to the changes in the input.
+To achieve efficiency, Incoop relies on memoization, but goes beyond the straightforward task-level application of this technique by performing a stable partitioning of the input and by reducing the granularity of tasks to maximize result reuse.
+These techniques were inspired by recent advances on self-adjusting computation (e.g., [2, 1, 12]).
+To further improve performance, Incoop also employs affinity-based scheduling techniques.